 Naughty By Nature's Treach details briefly the differences between the East and West Coast, leading us into.....

 South Central Cartel, Treach, MC Eiht, Jayo Felony, Spice 1, and Sh'Killa- Sowhatusayin

-Although Treach was the only East Coast member on this song, this is probably the most gangsta track on here, and when paired with the likes of SCC, Spice 1, and MC Eiht, you almost have no choice but to have the gangsta brought out in you.
-4 out of 5, minus one point for the a small portion of the hook.
-(Yeah, I still feel the same about that hook, lol.
+Although Treach was the only East Coast artist on this song, this is probably the most gangsta track on this soundtrck, and when paired with the likes of SCC, Spice 1, and MC Eiht, you almost have no choice but to have the gangsta brought out in you.
+4.5 out of 5, minus one point for the a small portion of the hook.
+(Yeah, I still feel the same about that hook.
 Inserting words like "pass gas" and "farting" on a song like this took away from it just a bit.)

 Jayo Felony- Zoo Zooms and Wam Wams

-Lol, look at the title of that song and tell me you're not laughing right now!
-That title is one of the worst song titles in history.
-I was never a fan of Jayo Felony, but this song was ok, but nothing special.
+Look at the title of that song and tell me you're not laughing right now!
+That title is one of the most unique titles in history.
+I was never a fan of Jayo Felony, but this song was ok, nothing special.
 The hook is horrible here too.
 3 out of 5

 Tray Deee & So.
 Sentrelle- Droppin Bombz

-You may know Tray Deee from the group "Tha Eastsidaz".
+You may know Tray Deee from the group "Tha Eastsidaz."
 So.
 Sentrelle was practically never heard from again after this song.
-Fairly decent for the time.
+Fairly decent for what it was.
 3 out of 5

 Snoop Doggy Dogg- "Save Yourself"